-We may not be able to fully realize the anticipated benefits and cost savings of our merger with Anixter.
+We may not be able to fully realize the anticipated benefits and cost savings of mergers and acquisitions.

-On June 22, 2020, we completed our merger with Anixter (the "Merger").
-The success of the Merger, including anticipated benefits and cost savings, depends on the successful combination and integration of the companies' businesses.
-It is possible that the integration process could result in the loss of key employees, higher than expected costs, diversion of management attention, the disruption of either company's ongoing legacy businesses or inconsistencies in standards, controls, procedures and policies that adversely affect the combined company's ability to maintain relationships with customers, suppliers and employees or to achieve the anticipated benefits and cost savings of the Merger.
+In 2020, we completed our merger with Anixter and in 2022, we completed the acquisition of Rahi Systems.
+We consider and may pursue other acquisitions on an on-going basis.
+The success of these and future acquisitions, including anticipated benefits and cost savings, depends on the successful combination and integration of the companies' businesses.
+It is possible that the integration process of an acquired business could result in the loss of key employees, higher than expected costs, diversion of management attention, the disruption of either company's ongoing legacy businesses or inconsistencies in standards, controls, procedures and policies that adversely affect the Company's ability to maintain relationships with customers, suppliers and employees or to achieve the anticipated benefits and cost savings of the transaction.

-We have incurred, and expect to continue to incur, a number of non-recurring costs associated with the Merger and combining the operations of the two companies.
+We have incurred, and expect to continue to incur, a number of non-recurring costs associated with recent acquisitions and related integration activities.
 This includes transaction fees and expenses related to formulating and implementing integration plans, including facilities, systems consolidation and employment-related costs.
-We continue to assess the magnitude of these costs, and additional unanticipated costs may be incurred in the integration of the two companies' businesses.
-Although we expect that the elimination of duplicative costs, as well as the realization of other efficiencies related to the integration of the businesses, should allow us to offset integration-related costs over time, this net benefit may not be achieved in the near term, or at all.
+We continue to assess the magnitude of these costs, and additional unanticipated costs may be incurred in the integration of the acquired companies' businesses.
+Although we anticipate that the elimination of duplicative costs, as well as the realization of other efficiencies related to the integration of the businesses, should allow us to offset integration-related costs over time, this net benefit may not be achieved in the near term, or at all.

-If we experience difficulties with the integration process, the anticipated benefits of the Merger may not be realized or may take longer to realize than expected.
+If we experience difficulties with the integration process, the anticipated benefits of recent or future mergers or acquisitions may not be realized or may take longer to realize than expected.
 These integration matters could have an adverse effect on us for an undetermined period.
-In addition, the actual cost savings of the Merger could be less than anticipated.